Your cart is empty. Let's fix that!

 Some pregnant mamas may experience hair loss or growth or skin changes including dry, itchy skin or rashes.
 These symptoms may be side effects of your prenatal vitamins, or they may be due to the hormonal changes you’re experiencing during pregnancy.
 (6)

-Weight gain is not a side effect of your prenatal vitamin.
-Prenatal vitamins do not contain calories.
 Weight gain during pregnancy is caused by your growing baby and your body changing to support and encourage a healthy pregnancy.
 (7,8)

 It is important to continue taking prenatal vitamins to give you the vitamins and minerals you need to support a healthy pregnancy and healthy neurodevelopment for your baby.
 But, if you are experiencing prenatal side effects, consult your care provider.
 (9)